Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 15 min | Review of fields. | Presentation
 15 min | Facet theory. | Presentation
 20 min | Facets in eXist-db searching. | Presentation
-40 min | Together as a group, we deconstruct and rewrite the app’s search functionality. | Code lab
+40 min | Facets and you: thinking about your search interface. | Discussion

 ## 3:30–4:00: Coffee break